-A very regal dog indeed, the Cavalier King Charles Spaniel (CKCS) was developed in the United Kingdom.
+The Cavalier King Charles Spaniel (CKCS) breed was developed in the United Kingdom.
 These dogs were a favorite of King Charles II.
 They are intelligent and somewhat energetic dogs that require an appropriate diet and best dog food for Cavalier King Charles Spaniels to stay in optimum health.

 The Cavalier King Charles Spaniel is a small breed that weighs between 13 and 18 pounds.
 They have medium to long silky, almost human-like hair.
 CKCS’s come in 4 distinct colors – the most notable and recognizable being the “Blenheim”, a chestnut and white coat pattern.
 CKCS’s live about 9-13 years.

 As with most purebred dogs, there are some common health concerns with the Cavalier King Charles.
 Some of these can be addressed through nutrition.
 As a licensed veterinarian, I see a lot of these dogs in my practice, and there are a few dog food brands that I recommend to owners of CKCS, including the below five.

-Common health concerns of the Cavalier King Charles Spaniel
+Common Health Concerns of the Cavalier King Charles Spaniel Breed

 CKCS’s can suffer from an inherited form of dry eye, or congenital keratoconjunctivitis sicca.
 Most of the puppies affected also have other signs, such as an abnormal curly or rough coat, scaly skin and cracked foot pads.